-You come home after a long day at work and find out that your four-footed angel has shredded your favorite throw pillow and tipped over the garbage, strewing it across the house.
+You come home after a long day at work and find out that your four-footed angel has shredded your favorite throw pillow and tipped over the garbage, spreading it around the house.
 Your frustration is second only to your desire to find out how to stop your dog from behaving this way.

 Dogs make great human companions.
 Unfortunately, what we neglect to remember is that dogs are relatives of wolves, and once you look at their habits, it is easy to see why they might be acting up.
 Old habits die hard – dogs were never meant to be cooped up with little activity, and if your dog is a working breed this might exacerbate the problem even more.
 So, if your dog is chewing or destroying things in your home, it is likely because they are bored.

-With there's no outlet for that boredom, some dogs will engage in undesirable activities, and even worse, they may become anxious and depressed.
+With no outlet for that boredom, some dogs will engage in undesirable activities.
+Even worse, they may become anxious and depressed.
 Check out these exercise tips for your dog's body, brain, and behavior.

-Find games that challenge your pet such as hide and seek, or let your dog determine your walking route.
-If you have a working dog breed, consider teaching them a sport such as frisbee or agility.
+Unfortunately, without a healthy outlet for that energy, dogs can get themselves into trouble.
+If your dog has a nose for mischief, check out our pet insurance comparison tool.
+Brought to you by Pet Insurer, Wag!
+Wellness lets pet parents compare insurance plans from leading companies like FIGO and Nationwide.In terms of helping your dog burn off excess energy, find games that challenge your pet, such as hide and seek, or let your dog determine your walking route.
+If you have a working dog breed, consider teaching them a sport such as flyball or agility.
 Not only will it be a good mental and physical outlet for them, but it will be good for you as well!